Trade setup for Thursday: Top 15 things you should know before Opening Bell

 Nifty Bank

-Maximum Call open interest (OI) of 54.59 lakh contracts stands at strike price 10,600, which will act as a crucial resistance level for the index in the December series; followed by 10,500, which now holds 45.63 lakh contracts in open interest, and 10,700, which has accumulated 28.36 lakh contracts in OI.
+Maximum Call open interest (OI) of 43.38 lakh contracts stands at strike price 11,000, which will act as a crucial resistance level for the index in the January series, followed by 10,600, which now holds 38.22 lakh contracts in open interest, and 10,500, which has accumulated 36.91 lakh contracts in OI.

-Call writing was seen at a strike price of 10,600, which saw the addition of 9.4 lakh contracts.

 FII & DII Data